 Service Name: Data Removal Service

-The Department of Computing and Communications (C&C) through its Personal Computing Group (PCG) offers a service to wipe (eradicate) data from computer systems.
+Information Technology Services (ITS) through its Personal Computing Group (PCG) offers service to wipe (eradicate) data from computer systems.
 This service is coordinated with Facilities Management and includes delivery of the equipment to PCG as part of the standard workflow.
 Refer to the Facilities Management Surplus Form

 or to the Data Removal Policy

 for further detail.

 - Computer equipment used by MemorialUniversity to store data must be wiped appropriately to ensure privacy of the data and to ensure that Memorial is adhering to licensing agreements.

 - Personal computers, handheld devices, and/or any hard disk of university-owned systems must have data removed using the approved methods as per the Data Removal Policy, prior to surplus or transfer of equipment.

 - Data is erased securely from storage devices using multiple passes of data wiping software, to ensure data is not retrievable using recovery methods.

 - In some cases, if the storage device is no longer functional, the drive is physically stripped to render the device inoperable.